-If a camper is knowingly disobedient, the counselor may respond by removing a privilege such as trading post, free swim or adding five extra minutes to rest hour.
+If a camper is knowingly disobedient, the counselor may respond by removing a camper from the activity the staff member is leading (i.e. sitting out of the next game in Tennis).
 It is very important that a counselor take the least severe available action to punish a camper.
-Disciplinary problems should be reported at the next staff meeting.
 Whenever a camper is spoken to about discipline there should be at least two counselors present and a note made on their cabin card.
+Counselors should not take away dessert or Trading Post as a form of punishment.